 Sigrid Fossan performs country music influenced by her roots in the Nowegian countryside, and her upringing on the family farm in small town Rollag.
 She writes meaningful lyrics inspired from her own life and her passion for women's rights.

-Recording the songs “I Don’t” and “Need No Man” was the first time Sigrid sang in a professional studio, and the recordings were done in Burbank, Los Angeles.
+Recording the songs “I Don’t” and “Need No Man” was Sigrid's first professional studio recordings, and they were done in Burbank, Los Angeles.
 She has since played several concerts and venues like Studentsamfunnet in Ås and Kongsberg Jazzfestival.
 She was also Rein Alexander and Anita Skorgan’s guest singer at one of their Christmas concerts.

 Her newest project (2019) was recording a local folk song called "Numedalssongen".
 She brought in several traditional local instruments, like the Hardanger fiddle, jaw harp, Kravik lyre and flute.
 Take a listen to the beautiful song that takes you more than a hundred years back in time to Norway's countryside.